wpendl99/BYU-CS260/README.md

 #### Daniel Yu Learned:
 Paint.net (a piece of opensource freeware) is not the most powerful image editing tool, especially for graphical design.
 Brainstorming the visual aspects of a website or project is an intensive process.

+## Amazon Web Services -EC2
+#### William Pendleton Learned
+In this assignment, I set up a new Amazon Web Services (AWS) instance and prepared it with an elastic IP address.
+This process allowed me to learn about the importance of using cloud-based infrastructure in web development and the benefits of using a service like AWS.

+The process of creating a new AWS instance is relatively straightforward.
+I logged into the AWS Management Console, selected the EC2 service, and followed the prompts to create a new instance.
+Once the instance was created, I was able to ssh into it to make sure that everything was set up correctly.

+I then associated an Elastic IP address with the instance, which allows for a static, public IP address that can be used to access the instance from anywhere.
+This is important for ensuring that the server is accessible to users and can be used to host a website or web application.

+Overall, this assignment has provided me with a deeper understanding of the benefits and considerations of using cloud-based infrastructure in web development and the importance of security in these environments.

+*Elastic IP address: 3.144.231.107*

+#### Daniel Yu Learned: